andrewbearsley/lacework-alert-reporting/PRD.md

 - **User-Friendly:** Simple command-line interface with comprehensive documentation
 - **Future-Proof:** Extensible design supports additional frameworks and enhancements

-The tool represents a significant advancement in automated security compliance reporting, providing organizations with the insights needed to maintain strong cloud security postures across their entire AWS infrastructure.
+The tool represents a significant advancement in automated security alert reporting, providing organizations with the insights needed to maintain strong security postures and accelerate incident response across their entire infrastructure.